maryclaireteahan/adriennewalsh/readme/README.md

     - The landing area includes a background photograph and a text overlay that together clearly identify Adrienne, both what she looks like and her profession.

-    - A large bright "See Our Menu" button is placed central to the screen as an eye-catching call to action which gives the user an obvious quick route to the menu page.

       ![Landing Area](../readme/documentation/supp-images/hero.png)

 - __F03 About Adrienne__

-    - The "enjoy here or takeaway - the choice is yours" tagline appears on the main page and again on the menu page to let the user know that seating is available and to help re-inforce consistency in branding.
+    - This section of text introduces the user to Adrienne with background knowledge of Adrienne that is basic yet still relevant to her acting and costume design experience.

       ![About Adrienne](../readme/documentation/supp-images/info.png)

 - __F04 Footer__

-    - The company ideals are presented using 4 flip cards below the tagline on the main page.
-These cards give the user more information about the organisation in relation to its strategy in the areas of quality, sourcing of ingredients, recycling and philanthropy.
+    - The footer is featured on all five pages and is identical on each page making it easy to use.
+It contains links to Adrienne's social media accounts, facebook, twitter, youtube, instagram and linkedin.
+The links are represented by favicon images of those sites' own logos.

       ![Footer](../readme/documentation/supp-images/footer.png)

 - __F05 Actor Page__

-    - The footer is featured on all three pages and is identical on each page making it easy to use.
-It contains three sections :

-        - Opening Times - having the opening times in the footer on each page allows the user to quickly and easily find this information, this is important for this type of business as it is information that the user needs in order to make use of the company (product is sold offline).

-        - Address - similar to the opening times, the address of this type of business is important to the user in order for them to use the company and so has been repeated on each page in the footer to allow the user to quickly and easily find out where the company is located

-        - Stay in Touch - this area has links to social media sites associated with the organisation encouraging the user to keep connected.
-The links will open in a new tab to allow easy navigation for the user.
-The organisation can use these sites to promote brand awareness and keep customers interested through updates, offers, chats and other marketing efforts.
-(As THRIVE is a ficticious company, the links currently just go to the social media main websites.)
+    - This section of text gives the user to deeper with background of Adrienne's experience in acting.
+It informs the user of Adrienne's qualifications in theatre.
+It also features a list of her most recent roles as well as an image of her on stage in a previous role she has played.

       ![Actor Page](../readme/documentation/supp-images/actor.png)

 - __F06 Costume Page__

-    - The menu page gives a list of the products that can be purchased at THRIVE.
-For ease of use and clarity for the user the products have been split into three panels, one for 'Fresh Juices', one for 'Smoothies', and the third for 'Healthy Snacks and Hot Drinks'.
-Pricing and ingredients are also shown.

-    - For ease of use, a consistent look and feel is maintained through the use of the same background image as is used for the landing image on the main page, and in applying the same background colour to the menu panels as is used on the overlay text area on the main page.
-Text colour is kept simple for readability and to minimise distraction.
+    - This page of text gives the user to deeper with background of Adrienne's experience in costume design.
+It informs the user of Adrienne's qualifications in fashion and graphic design as well as past projects in which she has been involved.
+There are three pictures including showcasing costumes designs with which she has been involved.

        ![Costume Page 1](../readme/documentation/supp-images/costume1.png)